flavienbwk/book-devops/eng/README.md

 - Below 99.5% availability, AWS begins refunding its [EC2 instance](https://aws.amazon.com/compute/sla) clients.
 Between 99.9% and 99% availability, the client is refunded 10% of their expenses.
 Below 95%, they're refunded in full (100%).
 - Below 99.9% availability, Microsoft starts refunding its [_Teams_ customers](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services?lang=13).
 Below 99.9%, the client receives a credit amounting to 25% of their expenses.
 Below 95%, they get a credit for 100% of their expenses.

-In France, SLAs are not mandated by law.
+SLAs are not mandated by law.
 However, they can be part of your service contract to clarify your commitments and avoid disputes.
 Indeed, it's always preferable to list clear terms both you and your client have agreed to.
 SLAs also serve as a competitive edge: your company commits to a certain quality of service, whereas your competitors might not.
 Implementing an SLA in your governance approach holds stakeholders (developers, SRE, decision-makers) accountable and shares expectations.
 The company now pivots based on the metrics it gathers and interprets as SLOs.
 This is referred to as being _data-driven_.

 Within an institution, you can use SLO/SLA as a means to gain credibility among your superiors or specific teams.
 An SLA might justify hiring necessary personnel to maintain a certain service level.
 Or it could warrant a budget increase to enhance the team's operations.
 Conversely, superiors might demand a certain service quality level from your teams, reflecting in the annual objectives of staff members.
 For pilot projects, establishing SLOs is sufficient.
 Setting reliable SLOs is a challenge in itself.
 Maintaining those objectives is another.

-#### Alerts and Percentile Aggregation
+#### Alerts and percentile aggregation

 Your alerting mechanisms must continuously monitor your SLIs to ensure they don't exceed your SLOs.
 And most importantly, that they don't surpass your SLAs!
 But how do you raise an alert before your SLOs/SLAs are breached?